blacksaildivision/lamponsteroids/README.md

 **mysql** - Install and configure MySQL community server (5.7.19).
 Create databases and users.
 Install MySQLTuner

 **awscli** - Install and configure AWS CLI command line tool

-**php** - Install and configure PHP (7.2.3), PHP-FPM, PHP Pecl extensions and Composer.
-Opcache is enabled as well.

 **mongodb** - Install and configure MongoDB (3.4.7) with authentication